 - Do not administer if the cat has a known allergy to Baytril.

 Feline herpesvirus and calicivirus account for 80% of cases of cat flu, and antibiotics are not effective against viral infections.
 In some cat cases, veterinarians will prescribe antibiotics to treat secondary bacterial infections in cats with cat flu.

 Should I give Baytril with food?

-Baytril can be given with or without food.
-Never administer with dairy.
-Always follow instructions on the label.
+Baytril is safe with or without food but never administer with dairy and always follow instructions on the label.

 Can humans take Baytril?

 No, Baytril is toxic to people.
 Ciprofloxacin is a similar antibiotic which is for human use.